Digging bar

 A digging bar is a long, straight metal bar used for various purposes, including as a post hole digger, to break up or loosen hard or compacted materials such as soil, rock, concrete and ice or as a lever to move objects.
 Known by other names depending on locale, structural features and intended purpose such as a hop bar or crowbar in Britain, Australia and New Zealand, and slate bar, shale bar, spud bar, pinch point bar or San Angelo bar in North America, or just a bar.
-In Hawaii, a similar, traditional wooden device known as an ‘o‘o stick is used as a digging bar in groundbreaking ceremonies.
-Not to be confused with a curved crowbar, which is designed to provide leverage rather than to dig.
+In Canada, it is often called pry bar.

 Uses

 Common uses of digging bars include breaking up clay, concrete, frozen ground, and other hard materials, moving or breaking up tree roots and obstacles, and making holes in the ground for fence posts.
 They are often used where space would not allow the use of a pickaxe.

 Materials and construction

 The ends of a digging bar are shaped for various purposes.
 Typically, each end has a different shape so as to provide two different tool functions in one tool.
 Common end shapes include: